Abasaheb Garware

 Bhalchandra Digamber Garware (21 December 1903 - 2 November 1990) also known as Abasaheb Garware was an Indian pioneering industrialist from the state of Maharashtra.
 He was the Founding Chairman of the Garware Group of Industries.
 He was also appointed as the Sheriff of Bombay from 1959 to 1960.
-For his overall contribution in Business and Industries he was awarded Padma Bhushan in 1971.
+For his overall contribution in Business and Industries he was awarded Padma Bhushan, the third-highest civilian award in India, in 1971.

 Early life

 Abasaheb Garware was born in Tasgaon in Satara district of Bombay Presidency on 21 December 1903.
 He faced poverty since his father wasted away all the family wealth and incurred large amount of debts.
 Due to the financial position at home he was forced to leave education after passing the then 6th Standard High School exam.

 Struggle and rise in second-hand car market

 After initial struggle in Mumbai he started an automobile business for his livelihood which made some decent earnings for him.
 During this time since he was in automobile business he got an idea of the potential for a second-hand car market.
 He then started working as an agent for selling second-hand cars.
 Eventually with his entrepreneurship and hard work he established his "Deccan Motor Agency" in Girgaon, in south Mumbai (then Bombay) and earned repute as a reliable dealer in cars.
 He also got into the business of selling spares, accessories, tyres, etc.

 In 1933, Abasaheb decided to go to England since second-hand cars were cheap in England then.
 In London he not only dealt with second hand cars but he also purchased firms from businessmen taking advantage of recession.
 This move brought him good profits.
 His move of buying cars in England helped him to get a good grip on the second-hand car business.